vbuell/torram/README.md

 #### "I don't like to download it twice" situation

-It's a good idea to scan your HDD drive with this utility before starting downloading in terms of reusing already downloaded file.
+It's a good idea to scan your HDD drive with this utility before starting downloading in terms of reusing already downloaded files.

 > :warning: Again, make sure that you "Force check" torrent after you run this
 > tool...

 **Note**: Due to technical implementation of how files are being split into chunks in .torrent, sometimes it's impossible to check md5 sum of first and last chunk of the file.
-So after "Force check" is done you may see that file is 99% complete even though it's actually 100%.
+So after "Force check" is done you may see that the file is 99% complete even though it's actually 100%.

 ## How does it work

-Each .torrent file consist of one or several files, each of them defined as a record of fields: file name, file size, file's hash, plus an error detection information in the form of md5 hash sum for all chunk.
-This error detection part allows us to do the trick - find chunks with the same md5 sum from files in your filesystem and generate output file using this chunks.
+Each .torrent file consists of one or several files, each of them defined as a record of fields: file name, file size, file's hash, plus an error detection information in the form of md5 hash sum for all chunks.
+This error detection part allows us to do the trick - find chunks with the same md5 sum from files in your filesystem and generate output file using these chunks.

 So the algorithm is:

- * scan *root* directory (last positional arg) recursively and find ponential pretenders for each file of .torrent file using to simple matching rules: file should be either named as required or should have the same file size
+ * scan *root* directory (last positional arg) recursively and find ponential pretenders for each file of .torrent file using two simple matching rules: file should either be named as required or should have the same file size
- * for each pretenders of .torrent file we do split pretender file into chunks and calculate md5 sum for every chunk in order to find blocks that we will use to put in destination file
+ * for each pretender of .torrent file we do split pretender file into chunks and calculate md5 sum for every chunk in order to find blocks that we will use to put in destination file
- * if multiple pretenders found having reusable blocks then we prompts user to choose one of method: merge from multiple files (default); use one of files without merging; or skip the file
+ * if multiple pretenders found having reusable blocks then we prompt user to choose one of these methods: merge from multiple files (default); use one of files without merging; or skip the file
- * based of user's selection the tool will create a file (or skip creation) and place it in output directory (`-o` argument)
+ * based on user's selection the tool will create a file (or skip creation) and place it in output directory (`-o` argument)